 Unleash your potential.

-PreCollege weekdays begin with required studio courses focusing on art and design fundamentals.
+PreCollege weekday mornings begin with required studio courses focusing on art and design fundamentals.
 These courses develop the foundation skills necessary for higher education in the visual arts.
-You’ll be introduced to Ringling’s five first year courses: Drawing, Life Study, 2D Digital Processes, 3D Design, and 4D Design.
+You’ll be introduced to Ringling’s foundational courses: Drawing, Life Study, 2D: Color and Digital Processes, 3D Design, and 4D: Art in Motion.
 Guided by Ringling College teachers who are leaders in their fields, you’ll explore dynamic projects that open doors to new ideas and broaden your artistic vision.
 Expect to experiment, take risks and make mistakes.
 These mistakes, and the lessons they carry, will build your knowledge of materials and technique, and strengthen your ability to think critically when presented with visual problems.

 Through critiques with faculty, guest artists, teaching assistants and peers, you’ll learn how to analyze and discuss your work and the work of others in a supportive setting.
 Focused dialog and evaluations will help you to assess the strengths and weaknesses in your artistic practice.
 And those discoveries will bring you to the next challenge: applying what you learn to what you do.